Rene Beauregard House: House construction and style

 The house represents a rather late development of the Louisiana plantation type.
 There is a colonnade of eight columns across both front and back of the house, the main body of which is only one room deep.
 The plan is extremely simple, there being four rooms to each floor.
 There are additional twelve-foot-deep galleries on the north and west elevations.

 At the time it was built, the house was probably a simple French-Louisiana type farm house, as modified then by newer American influences.
-The walls were of brick, painted red and "pencilled," that is, the mortar joints were painted with a white stripe, a common practice of the 1830's.
+The walls were of brick, painted red and "pencilled," that is, the mortar joints were painted with a white stripe, a common practice of the 1830s.
 It retains the original design of a rectangular building one room deep, each room opening to galleries on the north and south sides and connected by doorways between rooms rather than by an interior hallway, a plan well suited to the southern Louisiana climate.
 The house and two-story galleries are covered by a broad hipped roof providing shade and covered outdoor living spaces.